Date of Award:

 Only two characteristics of colonies were observed to be associated with differences in reproductive success.
 Earlier sub-colonies had larger clutches and larger colonies suffered higher rates of predation.
 If there are effects of subcolony size, degree of nesting synchrony, vegetation type, or avian species association on reproductive success, they may not be detectable with one year of data.

 Steele, Benjamin B., "Reproductive Success of the White-Faced Ibis: The Effects of Pesticides and Colony Characteristics" (1980).
-All Graduate Theses and Dissertations.
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
 7372.

 Copyright for this work is retained by the student.
 If you have any questions regarding the inclusion of this work in the Digital Commons, please email us at .